Definition of Not Sufficient Funds

-Not sufficient funds or NSF is the term used to describe a check that has been returned by the bank on which it was drawn because the checking account balance was less than the amount of the check.
+Not sufficient funds or NSF or insufficient funds is a term to describe a check that has been returned by the bank because the balance in the checking account on which the check was drawn was less than the amount of the check.

 Checks returned as not sufficient funds usually result in bank charges for both the payee and for the person writing the check.

 A check returned as not sufficient funds could be an indication that the financial condition of the maker of the check may be suspect.

 Assume a company wrote a check for $5,000 but the balance in its general ledger account Cash was $4,500.
 It planned on making a $1,000 deposit before the check cleared its bank account.
 Unfortunately, the $5,000 check was presented to the bank prior to the planned deposit.
 If the bank account balance was less than $5,000, the bank likely returned the $5,000 check to the payee's bank with the notation: Returned due to not sufficient funds.